retaildevcrews/mikv-typescript/README.md

 # docker-dev builds an alpine image with Azure CLI installed in the container
 # note: you may see output like the following, this is expected and safe to ignore
 # npm WARN gulp-debug@4.0.0 requires a peer of gulp@>=4 but none is installed.
 You must install peer dependencies yourself.
-docker build -t helium-dev -f Dockerfile-Dev .
+docker build -t mikv-dev -f Dockerfile-Dev .

 # run the container
 # mount your ~/.azure directory to container root/.azure directory